Table of Contents

 User Level | Expert/Professional |

-Designed exclusively for astrophotography, the D810A is Nikon’s first of its kind, and an excellent astrophotography camera.
+Designed exclusively for astrophotography, the D810A is Nikon’s first of its kind, and the best DSLR for astrophotography.
 Its IR filter is optimized for H-alpha red tones, resulting in four times greater sensitivity to the 656 nm wavelength than a standard DSLR.
-Capture the Celestial objects like emission nebulae in staggering detail by its 36.3-megapixel full-frame CMOS image sensor, which has no optical low-pass filter with even greater resolution.
+Capture the Celestial objects like emission nebulae in staggering detail with its 36.3-megapixel full-frame CMOS image sensor, which has no optical low-pass filter with even greater resolution.
 Now you can capture the jewels of the night sky you may not have thought possible before.

 Based on the award-winning full-frame D810, the D810A is Nikon’s first DSLR dedicated to long-exposure deep-sky astrophotography.
-It records the brilliant red tones of H-alpha emission nebulae with a level of detail and rich tonality, wide dynamic range, and sharpness almost unimaginable before.
+This astrophotography DSLR camera records the brilliant red tones of H-alpha emission nebulae with a level of detail and rich tonality, wide dynamic range, and sharpness almost unimaginable before.
 It reveals the faintest celestial objects with exposures up to 15 minutes long; and noise-free performance at ISO levels as high as 12,800 (expandable to 51,000).
 You can create star trail images that span the entire sky with unlimited continuous JPEG shooting.
-Whether you use it over a fixed tripod, equatorial mount, tethered to a laptop, or connected to a telescope, the D810A would take your passion for the cosmos and astrophotography to the next level.
+Whether you use it over a fixed tripod, equatorial mount, tethered to a laptop, or connected to a telescope, the Nikon astrophotography camera will take your passion for the cosmos and astrophotography to the next level.

 3. Sony A7S III